kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 A Cluster Operator wants to deploy Kubewarden so teams using and self-servicing their own Namespaces can do so securely.
-The Cluster Operator achieves this by deploying dedicated PolicyServers for the needs of the teams.
-The policies from the teams will only be deployable against the allowed PolicyServer(s).
+The Cluster Operator achieves this by deploying dedicated PolicyServers for their needs.
+Policies from teams will only be deployable against the allowed PolicyServer(s).
 Namespaced policies will only access the allowed context-aware capabilities offered by their PolicyServer(s).

 ### User story \#2

-A Policy User with low-permissions to deploy namespaced policies (`AdmissionPolicies` and `AdmissionPolicyGroups`) wants to fearlessly deploy policies in their own Namespace, in a self-service manner.
+A Policy User with low-permissions to deploy namespaced policies (`AdmissionPolicies` and `AdmissionPolicyGroups`) wants to self-service deploy policies in their own Namespace.

 ### User story \#3